-Instead of forking over your hard-earned cash, we suggest making your own cleaning solution.
-Using a simple and affordable mixture of water and isopropyl alcohol, the method detailed below is the cheapest way to get your TV sparkling clean, and just as importantly, it does a great job.
+Instead of forking over your hard-earned cash for a lackluster potion, we suggest making your own cleaning solution.
+Using a simple and affordable mixture of store-bought ingredients, including distilled water and isopropyl alcohol, the method detailed below is the cheapest way to get your television sparkling clean — and just as importantly, it does a fantastic job.

 What you’ll need